Your first warm up assignment to learn the procedure for submitting your photographs.

 - The best workflow is to always shoot in RAW file format.
 A RAW file is like undeveloped film.
 The photographer can process and extract the best possible image quality from it.

 - JPEG files are lossy format, meaning it creates smaller file sizes by simply eliminating some data.
 The files are compressed.
 If you shoot in RAW for class you will need to convert to a JPEG to submit it.
 Reason being JPEG files take up less room.
 RAW files are large and take longer to download.
-For class a JPEG file no smaller than 1 megabyte is good.
+For class a JPEG file no smaller than 1 megabyte is please.

 - Upload your image to the avatar area in Canvas.
 Instructions in link below.